Braintree Lawn Mowing Services

 Contact Braintree's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

 Proper management of grass clippings is essential for both environmental compliance and community health in Braintree.
-Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
-The Braintree Department of Public Works oversees yard waste collection from April through November, requiring residents to use biodegradable paper bags—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
-Clippings must never be placed in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
-Compost is available at the Transfer Station with a valid permit.
-For municipal property, coordination with Parks & Recreation ensures compliance and sustainability.
+Grasscycling, the practice of leaving clippings on the lawn, returns 25% of the nitrogen your turf needs and can reduce fertilizer use by 25%.
+The Braintree Department of Public Works (DPW) oversees yard waste collection from April through November, requiring residents to use biodegradable paper bags—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
+Compost generated at the Transfer Station is available to residents, but a permit may be required.
+Never dispose of clippings in streets or storm drains, as this is an MS4 violation under the Clean Water Act.
+Coordination with municipal property maintenance is managed in partnership with Parks & Recreation.

 Braintree Department of Public Works